An Activity-Based Model of Transport Demand for Greater Melbourne: Introduction

-In this paper, we have proposed an algorithm for creating a virtual population for Greater Melbourne area using a combination of machine learning, probabilistic, and gravity-based approaches.
-We combine these techniques in a hybrid model with three primary innovations: 1. when assigning activity patterns, we generate individual activity chains for every agent, tailored to their cohort; 2. when selecting destinations, we aim to strike a balance between the distance-decay of trip lengths and the activity-based attraction of destination locations; and 3. we take into account the number of trips remaining for an agent so as to ensure they do not select a destination that would be unreasonable to return home from.
-In this way, our method does not rely on the accuracy and replication of individual travel survey participants, only that the surveys are demographically representative in aggregate.
-Additionally, by selecting destinations in a way that considers trip length and destination location, our model aims to provide a greater spatial context to agent behavior.
+In this paper, we have proposed an algorithm for creating an \gls{abm} for the Greater Melbourne area using a combination of machine learning, probabilistic and gravity-based approaches.
+We combine these techniques in a hybrid model with three primary innovations: 1. when assigning activity patterns, we dispense with the typical nlogit-derived tour-based approach and instead use an activity scheduling model to generate cohort-based individual activity chains for every agent where cohorts are selected based on the activity pattern probabilities; 2. when selecting destinations, we aim to strike a balance between the distance-decay of trip lengths and the activity-based attraction of destination locations; and 3. we take into account the number of trips remaining for an agent so as to ensure they do not select a destination that would be unreasonable to return home from.
+In this way, our method does not rely on the accuracy and replication of individual travel survey participants and is therefore free from the issues that can arise from replicating the trips of individuals that are outliers.
+Instead, travel survey and demographic attribute data are used to generate new agents that are demographically representative of the original survey participants and the trips they take.
+Additionally, by selecting destinations in a way that considers trip length and destination location, our model provides greater spatial context to agents' behavior.

-In addressing these issues, this research developed an open-source process that generates a virtual population of agents for use in activity-based models that are compatible for use with commonly used activity-based modeling software such as MATSim.
+In addressing these issues, this research aims to develop an open-source process that generates a synthetic population of agents and an \gls{abm} that is compatible for use with commonly used agent-based modelling software such as MATSim.
 To do this, we use publicly available data from metropolitan Melbourne, Australia.
-Briefly, our process creates a virtual population of agents with demographic characteristics and activity chains derived from publicly available data from the \gls{vista} and from the \gls{abs} Census data drawing on location and mode attributes.
+Briefly, our process creates a synthetic population of agents with demographic attributes and activity chains derived from publicly available data from the \gls{vista} and from the \gls{abs} Census data drawing on location and mode attributes.